 It won't last forever.

 New vaccines and better treatments will soon end this pandemic.
-And when the density is no longer cursed by contagion, cities will reaffirm their magic, their ability to improve sharing, matching and learning.
+And when density is no longer cursed by contagion, cities will reaffirm their magic, their ability to improve sharing, matching and learning.

 Economists refer to these three mechanisms as types of economies of agglomeration because they represent the advantages of concentration.
 It is the incentives that bring people and production to live side by side, bearing the high cost of dense urban areas.
 Economies of sharing, matching and learning explain why cities form and grow.